 Tahosa High Adventure Base has three lodges (Civitan, Devitt, and Kiwanis), that sleep 18 people each, and seven lakeview cabins that sleep six people each.
 Lakeview Cabins are not available during Okpik and COPE sessions.
 The following campsites are available for weekend camping: Apache, Black Hawk, & Kiowa (located in the upper part of camp), and Black Kettle, Cheyenne, Crazy Horse, Navajo, Sioux, and Outpost are (located in the lower meadow).
 You can find specific locations for the lodges and campsites on the Tahosa High Adventure Base map.

-Did you know Peaceful Valley Scout Ranch hosts weddings?
+Did you know McNeil Scout Ranch at Peaceful Valley hosts weddings?
 Contact us for more information about scheduling a wedding.

 “In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)